pimsmath/onlinecourses2020/content/courses/ergodic-theory/index.md

  - Graduate Real Analysis
 ---
 #### Registration
 This course will run between **March 29th and June 6th of 2021**, and is *now open for registration*.
-Please note that this course is shared between the University of Washington and the University of Victoria. **Canadian students wishing to register for credit under the WDA should use the details above for the course at the University of Victoria.** Please note that for some sites students must register at least 6 weeks before the course start date, for this course that deadline is **February 15th, 2021**.
+Please note that this course is shared between the University of Washington and the University of Victoria.
+The course will taught primarily by by Prof. Hoffman (UWashington) **Canadian students wishing to register for credit under the WDA should use the details above for the course at the University of Victoria and should direct any registration enquiries to Prof.
+Quas (UVic).** Please note that for some sites students must register at least 6 weeks before the course start date, for this course that deadline is **February 15th, 2021**.

 #### Reference texts
  * Ergodic Theory by Karl Petersen